Bernard Braden: Radio

 In Breakfast with Braden (for the BBC, from January 1950) he played American serviceman "Brandon Marlow" (a caricature of Marlon Brando in A Streetcar Named Desire).
 Other cast members acted as stooges, including Pearl Carr ("Sing, Pearl"), Benny Lee and bandleader Nat Temple ("Play, Nat!").

 Other BBC radio shows followed: Bedtime with Braden (from September 1950), which included his signature sign-out song "Lullaby of Birdland"; Between Time; Bathtime; and Bedlam with Braden.
 Ronald Fletcher, the announcer, was drawn into the script which added to the ingenuity and enjoyment.

 Braden also appeared in 1951 alongside his wife in An Evening at Home with Bernard Braden and Barbara Kelly.

 Television

+In 1960, Braden interviewed Orson Welles in Allen King's documentary, "Orson Welles: The Paris Interview," produced for the Canadian Broadcasting Corporation.

 Braden presented On the Braden Beat, a popular consumer affairs programme made for ITV by Associated Television, which ran from 1962 to 1967.
 Jock Watson and, later, Francis Coleman produced this Saturday late-night show, which also examined current political issues affecting the British public.
 The show was interspersed with lighthearted sketches and music, and helped a number of actors to get a start on television.
 Performers frequently featured included Peter Cook, Jake Thackray and Tim Brooke-Taylor.